 Not to be confused with : Mint / Dead-Nettle Family [Labiatea / Lamiaceae]

 The trichomes of Stinging Nettles are made of fine hollow needles of silica, being the hairs that do the stinging.
 The trichomes are so sharp that just a gentle brush of the back of the hand is sufficient for the trichomes to penetrate skin and inject a cocktail of substances.
-It is commonly thought that the compound which caused the pain was formic acid (the same substance which stinging ants inject) but that is now known to be untrue.
-A concoction of up to six other substances which irritate the skin and cause inflammation, the effects of which can last a considerable time, is now thought to be involved.
-Although very painful, the sting of Small Nettle (Urtica urens) is said to be more painful, possibly because it has more stinging trichomes (but there could be secondary metabolite reasons too, such as differing more potent irritants, or more of one than another).
+It is commonly thought that the compound which causes the pain is formic acid (the same substance which stinging ants inject) but that is now known to be untrue regarding Stinging Nettle.

-Stinging Nettle is dioecious with male and female flowers on separate plants whereas Small Nettle is monoecious.
+Stinging Nettle is dioecious, with male and female flowers on separate plants, whereas Small Nettle is monoecious.
 The male flowers are yellowish or purplish starting out as near-spherical green bobbles, strung out in drooping tassels or catkins that do not droop very much.
 When open they have four very narrow but longish (in relation to their minuscule size) stamens out-stretched like petals into a cross.
-The female flowers tassels or catkins tend to droop much more, dangle would be more appropriate, are slightly smaller but still roundish, and are greenish with fuzzy white stigmas (when opened) or green when not yet open.
+The female flowers' tassels or catkins tend to droop much more - dangle might be more appropriate, are slightly smaller but still roundish, and are greenish with fuzzy white stigmas (when opened) or green when not yet open.

 The stems contain coarse fibres that have in the past 2000 years been used to make textiles and clothing.
 As recently as World War I the German Army made their uniforms out of the fibres when cotton became scarce.